frotaur/MaceLenia/README.md

 The world size is the actual size of the simulated world.
 This can be modified using the simulation UI while running the program as well.

-MaceNCA can be trained and run with a different files that can be found [here](misc/README.md).
+For running and training MaceNCA models, please follow the readme that can be found at [macenca/README.md](macenca/README.md).

 ### Simulation window
 All information and interactivity is displayed in the simulation GUI.
 The window you will see will look as follows.